bengabay11/networks/README.md

 <a name="networks"></a>
 # networks
-python package for useful network scripts
+Python Network operations for humans

 <a name="table-of-contents"></a>
 ## Table of contents